 The Start Up Brothers are firmly convinced that both number of reviews and number of stars affect Amazon search rankings.
 This is of course one of the easiest areas to manipulate, and Amazon, like Google, has cracked down on those who step over the line.
 The brothers also believe that description quality and completeness are high on the list of ranking factors.

 There is widespread agreement that filling out all Amazon’s forms completely makes all the difference, and that category choice is important, too.
-Krista Fabregas has written a more recent article that steps readers through the process of creating a successful listing.
-CPC Strategy has a new report out that makes an interesting argument: sales performance, availability, and price are the biggest drivers of Amazon rankings, but your content is what you can really control, so go for the best text.
+Krista Fabregas has written an article that steps readers through the process of creating a successful listing.
+CPC Strategy has a report out that makes an interesting argument: sales performance, availability, and price are the biggest drivers of Amazon rankings, but your content is what you can really control, so go for the best text.
 Skubana offers practical guidance on using classic SEO strategy in the Amazon ecosystem.

 So this is the combined wisdom of Amazon sellers.
 As an Amazon shopper, I can also get some data.

-Amazon vs. Google: customization
+Amazon search engine vs. Google: customization

 Rosie, Gideon, and I ran a quick experiment.
 We all searched for “tea” while logged in at Amazon on our own computers, in our homes.